 Dilution Ratios/Recommended Concentrations

-At Boster we strive to provide the best Anti-FABP6 Antibody by testing all applications on non-spiked tissues and cell lines to ensure that the affinity of the antibody is enough to react to the endogenouse level of the target protein.
+At Boster we strive to provide the best Anti-FABP6/Ilbp Antibody by testing all applications on non-spiked tissues and cell lines to ensure that the affinity of the antibody is enough to react to the endogenouse level of the target protein.
 Read more about our QC panel here.